-Wednesday, 25th.-As soon as the day dawned, we went on board the canoe, and pursued our way up the river, which runs for thirty miles in an easterly direction; and at half-past one we arrived at M'Key's settlement.
-This and Jarvis's settlement, twelve miles above, contain about twenty families.
-The men are mostly Canadian Frenchmen, with Indian wives.
+Wednesday, 25th.
+As soon as the day dawned, we went on board the canoe and pursued our way up the river which for thirty miles runs from a westerly direction, and at half past one, we arrived at McKey's settlement.
+This and Jarvis' settlement twelve miles above, contain about twenty families.
+The men are mostly Canadian Frenchmen with Indian wives.
 There are a very few Americans.
-The Frenchmen were labourers belonging to the Hudson's Bay Company, but have left that service, and having families, they have commenced farming in this fertile section of country, which is the best of the Oregon territory which I have as yet seen.
+The Frenchmen were laborers belonging to the Hudson Bay

+Company, but have left that service, and having families they have commenced farming in this fertile section of country, which is the best of the Oregon Territory which I have as yet seen.
 It is well diversified with woods and prairies, the soil rich and sufficiently dry for cultivation, and at the same time well watered with small streams and springs.
-These hunters, recently become farmers, cultivate the most common useful productions, particularly wheat, to as great an extent as their wants require; and a grist-mill has just been finished.
-They have a common school in each settlement, taught by American young men, who seem zealous in the performance of their important task.
-The forest-trees are mostly oak and fir, the latter growing remarkably tall.
-The mistletoe is seen every where, attached to the trunk and large branches of the oak, its beautiful dark green foliage relieving the nakedness of the winter prospect.
+These hunters recently turned to farmers, cultivate the most common useful productions,-wheat of the first quality to as great extent as their wants require.
+A grist mill is just finished which adds to their comforts.
+They have a common school in each settlement instructed by American young men, who are competent to their business.

+The forest trees are mostly oak and fir, the latter growing remarkably tall.
+The misletoe, attached to the body and large branches of the oak, is very common.
+Beautiful dark green bunches of this plant, seen upon the leafless trees of winter, excites admiration that its verdure should continue, when the trees, from which it derives its life and support, are not able to sustain their own foliage.

-On Thursday the 26th, I rode twelve miles to the upper settlement, and was delighted with the appearance of the country.
-For richness of soil and other local advantages, I do not know where to find a spot, even in the valley of the Mississippi, superior to this.
+I rode on Thursday the 26th, twelve miles to the upper settlement, and was delighted with the country.
+For richness of soil and other local advantages, I should not know where to find a spot in the valley of the Mississippi superior to this.
 I saw on the way a large number of horses, lately brought from California, fattening upon the green luxuriant grass of the prairies.